Reinaldo Gaúcho

-Reinaldo de Morais Peres (連拿度; born 22 May 1980), commonly known as Reinaldo Gaúcho, is a Brazilian footballer who currently plays as a forward for Hong Kong First Division club Wong Tai Sin.
+Reinaldo de Morais Peres (連拿度; born 22 May 1980), commonly known as Reinaldo Gaúcho, is a former Brazilian professional footballer who played as a forward.

 Club career

-Reinaldo Gaúcho joined then-Série C side Treze in January 2012, having spent time with numerous Brazilian clubs, as well as Santa Clara of Portugal and Anhui Jiufang of China.
+Reinaldo joined then-Série C side Treze in January 2012, having spent time with numerous Brazilian clubs, as well as Santa Clara of Portugal and Anhui Jiufang of China.
 He did not stay long, and by March of the same year, he had left to join Centro Sportivo Alagoano.
 The Maceió-based side had planned to loan him to a club in Korea, but the player could not agree personal terms and the deal fell through.

 After a short spell with 14 de Julho, Reinaldo joined Parnahyba, but only made one appearance before leaving for Itabaiana.

 After just one Copa do Brasil game, Reinaldo moved to Hong Kong, joining Sun Hei in 2013.

 He joined Yuen Long on loan from Eastern in 2015, having suffered an injury that kept him out of action the previous season, before signing permanently the next season.

 In April 2018, he joined Macau side Cheng Fung and scored the first goal in his debut match.